 Four management actions were due for implementation at the time of the review.
 For three of these four management actions we obtained evidence to confirm they had been implemented, for the final action, we noted the action was not implemented at the time of review.
-This is further detailed in section two and Appendix A below.
+The action that has not been implemented is in relation to the CPCA maintaining sufficient IT specialism/expertise amongst its workforce, or alternatively, considering the use of a shared staff member with IT expertise from another Local Authority.
+This is being considered as part of the analysis of operating models to determine the future of the Combined Authority's ICT provision.